 - Other Natural Sciences Departments

-This support during the guaranteed-funding years is composed of a combination of fellowships and teaching or research assistantships.
+This support during the guaranteed-funding years is composed of a combination of fellowships and teaching or research appointments.

 All departments provide a nine-month standard stipend, the level of which is established each spring for the following academic year.
+Salaries for student officers of instruction and research are set according to the terms of the contract with SWC-UAW.
 Natural Sciences departments may supplement the stipend and/or provide summer research appointments.
 Humanities and Social Science departments also provide annual summer fellowships beginning in the summer after the first year.
-Fellowships during the guaranteed-funding years also cover tuition, the Health Services Fee, and basic medical insurance premiums under the University's Student Health Insurance Program, the University Service and Support Fee, and the International Service Charge (if applicable).
+Fellowships during the guaranteed-funding years also cover tuition, the Health and Related Services Fee, and basic medical insurance premiums under the University's Student Health Insurance Program, the University Service and Support Fee, and the International Service Charge (if applicable).
 Students are responsible for paying for the following fees and expenses themselves: